 How To Open A Coconut

-Opening a coconut is actually a lot easier than it appears as long as you have a screw driver and a hammers.
+Opening a coconut is actually a lot easier than it appears as long as you have a screw driver and a hammer.
 I just hammered the screw driver lightly through the bowling ball like holes on the top of the coconut, where the stem used to be.
 Make sure these holes are not moldy, this is how you know if the inside will be moldy.
 Once the holes are punctured you can shake the liquid out into a cup or bowl.

 After all the liquid is out, cover your coconut with a kitchen towel and hammer away on a hard surface.
 It won’t take many hits until it busts open.